iwascoding/cocoahub/ReadMe.md

 #About cococahub

-cocoahub is a simple web server written in Objective-C that serves two purposes:
+cocoahub is a simple web server written in Objective-C.

+cocoahub is built on top of [CocoaHTTPServer](https://github.com/robbiehanson/CocoaHTTPServer), GitHub and [CocoaPods](http://cocoapods.org).
+It also handles your custom CGI's written with CocoaPods nicely.

+Right now cocoahub serves two purposes:

 * Relay HTTP requests received on your Mac server to standalone HTTP requests handlers ( more commonly called CGIs) written in Objective-C .
-* Automatically build and install HTTP custom CGI's on your Mac server when a change notification/service hook from GitHub is received.
+* Automatically build and install  your custom CGI's on your Mac server when a change notification/service hook from GitHub is received.

-It's built on top of [CocoaHTTPServer](https://github.com/robbiehanson/CocoaHTTPServer) using [CocoaPods](http://cocoapods.org).
-It also handles your custom CGI's written with CocoaPods nicely.

 # Motivation